Executable contract-first for agent-built APIs

 Business rules, role boundaries, and state semantics that span the whole API.
 Written once in GLUBEAN.md, referenced by every contract.

-Generated surface
+Generated projection

 A dated report regenerated from the contracts — covered, deferred, and missing cases at a glance.
 Reviewers read it; nobody maintains it by hand.